aszswaz/notebook/english/abbreviation.md

 # Introduction

-This document is intended to introduice commonly used abbreviations in English.
+This document is intended to introduce commonly used abbreviations in English.

 # I.e.